Leo3418/HBWHelper/README.md

 ## Planned Features
 These features may be added in the next update.
+- [ ] Replace plain text with icons and colored text
+- [ ] Internationalization
-- [ ] Display graphical icons alongside those elements displayed
+- [ ] HUD customization (location, elements to display, etc.)
+- [ ] Bed Wars quick-join

 ## Installation
 Go to the [Releases](https://github.com/Leo3418/HBWHelper/releases) page,